 A dark joke from Fred about misbehaving children winding up under the patio like Heather revealed the truth to their children, however.
 Social workers investigating potential abuse alerted the police when the children mentioned fears that they would “end up like Heather.”

 In 1994, police investigated the cellar, the garden, the patio, and beneath the floor in the bathroom, and found the remains of Heather, eight other females, and the bodies of Charmaine and her mother Rena.
-By this time, the West’s had been operating as a sadistic team for the last 25 years.
+By this time, Fred and Rosemary West had been operating as a sadistic team for the last 25 years.

 The victims still had restraints and gags attached to them, and one was mummified with duct tape, sporting a straw poked into a nostril, suggesting the Wests gave her enough oxygen to keep her alive while they unleashed their sadism.
 Most had been decapitated or dismembered, and one had been scalped.